purdue-cs193-fall-2019/homework-1-QAGatPurdue/index.md

+# Qusai Ghabrah's First CS193 Homework

+- I love how we aren't required to attend the PSOs.
+More free time for me :)
+- The TAs are really nice

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.